-You don’t need to download anything to start using AAS WorldWide Telescope — our web client runs right in your browser.
+You don’t need to download anything to start using WorldWide Telescope — our web client runs right in your browser.

 If you want to use WWT from Python, find installation instructions for pywwt on that project’s documentation pages.